 In 1999 I joined the Keen Group Ltd London, overseeing the design and development of office furniture solutions.
 Keen’s clients include Apple Computers, BBC, Chanel, IXC Tokyo and the Stella McCartney Studio.
-As part of the expansion of Keen I moved to Spain to oversee design development and manufacture of Keen Products in Barcelona whilst at the same time designing in partnership with Jane Dillon and Tom Grieves working for International clients in the furniture industry.
+As part of the expansion of Keen I moved to Spain to oversee design development and manufacture of Keen Products in Barcelona whilst at the same time starting a design partnership studio with Jane Dillon and Tom Grieves.

 - Art and Design Research Centre

 My research interests include pedagogic practice, product innovation through sustainable design and design for health and wellbeing.

 I am a strong advocate of integrating research and practice into teaching and learning and to this end the MA Design Programme works closely with the ADRC, international universities, communities, manufacturers, researchers and practitioners within a variety of disciplines.

 - BioFurniture: Improving Materials Properties using Modified Flax and Innovative Design

 - ‘Futuring the Kitchen’, design for inclusive cooking.
 In collaboration with Howdens Joinery & Leonard Cheshire Disability.

 Cochrane, T., & Bateman, R. (2010).
 Smartphones give you wings: pedagogical affordances of mobile Web 2.0.
 Australasian Journal of Educational Technology, 26 (1), 1-14.

 Cochrane, T., Bateman, R., & Flitta, I. (2009).
 Facilitating social constructivist learning environments for product design Students using social software (Web2) and wireless mobile device.
 Design principles and practice, 3 (1), 67-88. http://www.design-journal.com/